A Unified Bregman Alternating Minimization Algorithm for Generalized DC Programming with Application to Imaging Data: Numerical experiments

 respectively.
-Therefore, our algorithm is applicable to finding a solution of \eqref{eq:super-resolution}.
+Therefore, our algorithm is able to find a solution of \eqref{eq:super-resolution}.
 On the other hand, when the DC regularized part is regarded as a general nonconvex function, model \eqref{eq:super-resolution} falls into the case discussed in \cite{BST14}.
-So, we here employ the PALM (see \cite{BST14} and also \eqref{eq:PALM}) to solve \eqref{eq:super-resolution}, which will be compared with our UBAMA for the purpose of demonstrating the efficiency of our approach.
+So, we here employ the PALM algorithm (see \cite{BST14} and also \eqref{eq:PALM}) to solve \eqref{eq:super-resolution}, which will be compared with our UBAMA for the purpose of demonstrating the efficiency of our approach.

 Hereafter, we present the details of implementing our UBAMA to solve \eqref{eq:super-resolution}.
 First, we take the Bregman kernel functions $\psi_k(\cdot) = \frac{1}{2}\|\cdot\|_{M_k}^2$ and $\varphi_k(\cdot)= \frac{\nu_k}{2}\|\cdot\|^2$ for the Bregman proximal terms $\B_{\psi_k}$ and $\B_{\varphi_k}$, where $M_k$ is specified as $M_k=\mu_k K^\top K - K^\top S^\top SK$ with an appropriate $\mu_k>0$ such that $M_k$ is positive definite.
 To make our UBAMA for \eqref{eq:super-resolution} readable, we then list the algorithmic details in Algorithm \ref{alg:ubama-one}, which is equipped with the following stopping criterion: